ricklyon/texenv/README.md

 # texenv

-Create lightweight TeX virtual environments, and use Python methods directly from TeX code.
+Create lightweight TeX virtual environments, and use Python methods in TeX code.

 ## Installation